 Mileage: 10- 15 miles

 A beautiful day through the North Cotswolds, via Chipping Campden, and the amazing American inspired, Hidcote Gardens we will arrive in Stratford in the early afternoon.
 In Stratford, you’ll get a chance to learn about the life of the great playwright William Shakespeare.
-Many take the opportunity to ride back in the support vehicle and take the rest of the day off, whilst those on a cycle tour may want to bike back for a total of 39 miles.
+Many take the opportunity to ride back in the support vehicle and take the rest of the day off, whilst many bike back for a total of 39 miles.
 (There is also an opportunity to watch a play performed by the Royal Shakespeare Company).

 Mileage: 20-40 miles